Putt-Putt (series)

-Putt-Putt is a series of children's adventure and puzzle computer games created by Humongous Entertainment.
+Putt-Putt is a series of point-and-click adventure games and puzzle video games aimed towards children created by Humongous Entertainment.
 This franchise was Humongous Entertainment's first game series to be developed.
 They primarily involve clicking to get to a destination, although some sub-quests and mini-games involve the keyboard.
 The main character, Putt-Putt, an anthropomorphic purple convertible, and his dog, Pep, travel to various locations.

 History

 Putt-Putt was originally thought up by Shelley Day as a series of bedtime stories for her son, Travis; the first story involved Putt-Putt saving a cat caught in a tree.

-Child actor Jason Ellefson did Putt-Putt's voice for the first eight of the games.
-In the next three games, Nancy Cartwright (of The Simpsons fame) voiced Putt-Putt.
+Child actor Jason Ellefson provided Putt-Putt's voice for the first eight games.
+In the next three games, Nancy Cartwright voiced Putt-Putt.
 Michelle Thorson voiced Putt-Putt in Pep's Birthday Surprise.

 The games are supported by ScummVM and thus can be played on other platforms such as handhelds.
 Humongous has brought several Putt-Putt and other titles to iOS and Android.

 In 1997, Humongous made an agreement with Lancit Media Entertainment to create an animated TV series titled Putt-Putt 'n Pals, along with films and home video releases.
 Ultimately, the deal fell through.

 Several games from the original series were later re-released by Humongous on Steam in April 2014, alongside games from the Pajama Sam, Freddi Fish, and Spy Fox series.
 The first two games used pixel art graphics; starting with the third game, the series uses hand-drawn animation.